 The Diverse Taste Of Chinese Cooking

 As I’ve said earlier, China is a vast country, with each region boasting its own unique take on cooking style.
-However, many agree that Chinese cooking style can be divided into 4 main groups, based on the eating habits of the people living in that region.
+However, many agree that classic Chinese dishes and their cooking style can be divided into 4 main groups, based on the eating habits of the people living in that region.

 The first group is the Northern China group, which favors fresh and salty dishes with a lot of delicious braised and seafood recipes.
 The cuisine of Shandong province is a prime example of this cooking style.